cbarcl01/CB_BMEG591E-repository/Group_Project/Group_Project.md

 ![Location where wild ctenophores were collected.](https://github.com/cbarcl01/CB_BMEG591E-repository/blob/master/Group_Project/woodshole.png)

-Those raw reads were then submitted for assembly using the Phusion assembler \[phusion reference\], resulting in 24,884 contigs with a total of 150,340,428 bases and a reported N50 of 11,936 bases.
+Raw reads were then submitted for assembly using the Phusion assembler
+\[phusion reference\], resulting in 24,884 contigs with a total of 150,340,428 bases and a reported N50 of 11,936 bases.
 The authors proceeded to sequence the embryos of the second wild animal using Illumina GA-iiX system.
 The resulting paired-end reads were filtered, mapped to the 24,884 assembled contigs using Illumina’s short read aligner ELAND, and integrated into Phusion’s scaffolding step.
 This resulted in 5,100 scaffolds with an N50 of 187 Kb and an coverage of 160X.